mickfuzz/phd4/_archive/2024-6-5-Design-predramacut.md

 Other children come and play the game but only for less than a minute before leaving.
 Towards the end of the playtesting process, as one child leaves, Molly comments "It's so frustrating."
 This suggests an evolving understanding that her game is frustrating to players rather than pleasantly challenging.

-The indirect norming behaviours described in appendix 5.Norm.x mirror observations seen in the work of Rogoff and colleagues [@rogoff_cultural_2003] on learning in  community settings.
+The indirect norming behaviours ... described in previous chapter ...  mirror observations seen in the work of Rogoff and colleagues[@rogoff_cultural_2003] on learning in  community settings.

 There is an apparent tension in play here between encouraging individual agency of expression within the game and an evolving community tendency to norm peoples games to be more _playable_, specifically that player movement should conforming to wider expectations.